RaminVali/Customer_Churn/README.md

 ```
 chmod +x setup.sh
 ```
 before running the ```setup.sh``` file.
+The  ```setup.sh``` will create the workspace, resource group and the compute instance required to run the project for production.

 Wait for the script to complete - this typically takes around 5-10 minutes.

 ## Clone repository into the Azure ML Studio
 In the Azure portal, navigate to the Azure Machine Learning workspace named ```customer_churn_proj```.

-Select the Azure Machine Learning workspace, and in its overview page, select Launch studio.
+Select the Azure Machine Learning workspace just created, and in its overview page, select Launch studio.

 Another tab will open in your browser to open the Azure Machine Learning studio.